Our planning enforcement team can investigate possible infringements of planning control such as;

 - Failure to comply with the requirements of existing planning legal notices, such as enforcement notices and breach of condition notices

 - Untidy Land which is causing harm to the amenity of an area.

-If you would like us to investigate a possible infringement of the planning rules, you can report a planning infringement online.
+If you would like us to investigate a possible breach of the planning rules, you can report a planning breach online.